-- Use the Company field to list the university or practice name.
+- Use the “Company” field to list the university or practice name.
 If there is no university or practice, enter ‘N/A’ in the field.

-- Use the Company 2 field to include departments within the university that should be recognized.
+- Use the “Company 2” field to include departments within the university that should be recognized.

-- Hypothesis/Objective: Clearly state the objective of the study and the hypothesis (if applicable).
+- Hypothesis/objective(s): Clearly state the objective(s) of the study and the hypothesis (if applicable).

 - Results: Briefly describe the key results of the study.

-- Reasons for performing the study (5 points)
+Reasons for performing the study (5 points)

-- Hypothesis/Objectives (10 points)
+Hypothesis/objectives (10 points)

-- Methods (20 points)
+Methods (20 points)

 Results (20 points)

-- Discussion (15 points)
+Discussion (10 points)

-Step 1: All abstracts to be considered for the Residents’ Forum are reviewed and ranked by the Residents’ Forum Committee.
-The top 15 abstracts in small animal and the top 15 abstracts in large animal are placed in the final Residents’ Forum seminars.
+Step 1: All abstracts to be considered for the Residents’ Forum are reviewed and ranked by the respective small and large animal abstract review committee.
+The top 15 abstracts in small animal and the top 15 abstracts in large animal are placed in the Residents’ Forum.

-Step 2: All remaining abstracts not selected for presentation in the Residents’ Forum, but determined by the Residents’ Forum Committee to be of appropriate scientific content, will be assigned to either the Poster Session or for oral presentation during the appropriate seminar within the Surgery Summit program depending on content and relevance to veterinary surgery and allied sciences.
+Step 2: All remaining abstracts not selected for presentation in the Residents’ Forum but determined by the Residents’ Forum committee to be of appropriate scientific content will be assigned to either the poster session or for an oral presentation during the appropriate seminar within the Surgery Summit program depending on content and relevance to veterinary surgery and allied sciences.

 NOTE: Abstracts submitted for possible oral presentation that received an acceptable score are required to be presented as a poster if not scheduled as an oral presentation due to limited slots in the program.